+As the tween years go, this one can be a doozy.
+Twelve-year-olds are toeing the line between being a child and being a teen—and being on the cusp of young adulthood is both exciting and, well, a lot.
 So, buckle up!
 The ride might get bumpy.
-But also, 12 year olds might be notoriously fickle when it comes to presents.
-At this age, the primary focus should be finding what excites and inspires your tween.
-Are they still holding onto tween things, or have they moved more firmly into YA territory?
+But also, 12-year-olds might be notoriously fickle when it comes to presents.
+At this age, the primary focus should be finding what excites and inspires your tween by looking for cool gifts for boys or girls.
+Have they moved more firmly into YA territory?
+Have they started journaling, learning how to play an instrument, or committed to playing a sport?
 How can you foster their burgeoning sense of self and growing independence?
-Now, take those things and turn them into a gift.
+Now, take those things and turn them into a birthday gift.

 “As children begin to focus more on their body image and clothing, we see confidence can be greatly affected,” said Dr. Husain.
 “At this age, you may notice when your child isn’t happy about just any new toy but wants it to be something specific to their interests.
 Take the time to learn and ask your child what those interests are.”
-This makes hobby-specific gifts (think an art kit for the 12 year old who is always doodling, or a lyric book for the budding songwriter) a no-brainer for this age.
+This makes hobby-specific gifts (think an art kit for the 12-year-old who is always doodling, or a lyric book for the budding songwriter) a no-brainer for this age.

-Independent “Play” Gifts
+Independent “Play” Gifts for Tweens

 “Children at this age are also becoming more aware of seeking independence,” said Dr. Husain.
 So, think about presents that might foster their increased need for space and self-sufficiency—gifts that will make them feel more grown-up.
 For example, if your child likes to be in the kitchen and get involved with cooking, consider some baking or cooking kits.

-Sports & Exercise Gear
+Sports & Exercise Gear for Tweens

 While gifts that encourage physical activity are great at practically any age, they’re a smart pick for your 12-year-old — for both physical health and another lesser-considered reason.
 Board-certified pediatrician Dr. Tanya Altmann says that, in general, children and adolescent teens need 10 to 12 hours of sleep every night so they can function properly during the day.
 But, according to the CDC, six out of 10 middle schoolers don’t get enough sleep each night.
 “And when they get fewer hours, especially over time, it builds up in their body as a sleep deprivation that can affect their growth, development, and ability to learn at school,” emphasized Altmann.
 One solution?
 “Make sure your child is active during the day so they are tired at bedtime,” she advised.
 “Not only is daily physical activity important for the brain and body, being active during the day will help kids fall asleep faster at night.”

 According to board-certified child educator and teacher Nancy Poznansky, children this age become “quite independent in designing their own bedrooms.”
-As a rule of thumb, 12 year olds are experimenting more and more with self-expression.
+As a rule of thumb, 12-year-olds are experimenting more and more with self-expression.
 Think about their bedroom, the clothes they wear, their locker at school — try to find gifts that help them express who they are in those seminal (to them) spaces.

-Books & Journals
+Books & Journals for Tweens